Basic Glitches: B-Sides EP

-On November 18, 2019, during the Kickstarter campaign for the release of Basic Gltiches, the band announced that the project had met its first stretch goal after reaching their initial main funding objective.
+On November 18, 2019, during the Kickstarter campaign for the release of Basic Glitches, the band announced that the project had met its first stretch goal after reaching their initial main funding objective.
 The first of said goals was the release of a free companion B-Sides EP that would contain cut tracks and acoustic versions of tracks from the album.

-On September 25, 2020, Eleventyseven's debuted the lead single from the EP entitled "Hellmouth" featuring North Carolina-based hip-hop artist Spaceman Jones while also announcing the EP's name as Betamosh.
+On September 25, 2020, Eleventyseven's debuted the lead single from the EP entitled "Hellmouth" featuring North Carolina–based hip-hop artist Spaceman Jones while also announcing the EP's name as Betamosh.
 The single was followed later by the full release on November 6, 2020.

 On October 30, 2020, the music video for "Hellmouth" debuted on the band's YouTube channel.